 - Oral pills like Provera can be taken only if prescribed by a doctor.

 It is important that you do not use any over-the-counter medicines to increase the level of progesterone as these need doctor’s supervision.
 Also, it is ideal to consult a doctor and take the right prescription for medicines and supplements that you can consume.

 Here are a few home remedies that you can try to increase your progesterone levels.

 1. Increase the Amount of Vitamin B6 and Vitamin C in Your Diet

 The liver requires Vitamin B6 to break down oestrogen.
 Lack of Vitamin B6 will slow the breaking down of oestrogen and increase its level in the body.
 This can create a hormonal imbalance.
 To counter that, you can eat foods rich in Vitamin B6 such as seafood, walnuts, whole grains, lean red meat, poultry, beans, spinach, and potatoes.
-You will also need to consume Vitamin C. Studies show that taking 750 mg of Vitamin C on a daily basis for over six months can considerably increase the progesterone levels in the body.
+You will also need to consume Vitamin C. Studies show that taking 750 mg of Vitamin C daily for over six months can considerably increase the progesterone levels in the body.
 But eat them in moderation as too much of anything can cause complications.
 Furthermore, consult your doctor before increasing your intake of foods rich in Vitamin B6 and Vitamin C.

 2. Consume Foods Rich in Zinc

 Zinc is important to increase the production of progesterone in the body.
 The mineral zinc causes the pituitary gland to release hormones that stimulate the follicles in the ovaries.
 This leads to ovulation and the production of oestrogen and progesterone.
 Zinc is found in good quantity in foods like lean red meat, watermelon, dark chocolate, wheat germ, pumpkin, chickpeas, squash seeds, etc.